 What prev Does

-prev deploys your project to a cloud-hosted container and gives it a permanent URL that works until the environment expires.
-When you run prev, it packages your source code, builds it in the cloud, and serves it from dedicated infrastructure.
+prev creates a hosted, short-lived review environment that works until the environment expires.
+When you run prev create . --feedback, it packages your source code, builds it in the cloud, serves it from dedicated infrastructure, and adds the review workflow around the running app.

 prev Strengths

-• Truly independent: Previews run on cloud infrastructure — your machine can be off
+• Truly independent: Review environments run on cloud infrastructure, so your machine can be off

-• Consistent URLs: Each preview gets a stable URL like cosmic-falcon.us.prev.sh
+• Consistent URLs: Each review gets a stable URL like cosmic-falcon.preview.prev.sh

-• Isolated environments: Every preview is a separate container with its own state
+• Isolated environments: Every review environment is a separate container with its own state

-• Team-friendly: Previews can be shared with anyone, no local setup required
+• Team-friendly: Review environments can be shared with QA, clients, stakeholders, and demo viewers, no local setup required

-• CI/CD integration: Automate preview creation for every pull request
+• CI/CD integration: Automate review environment creation for every pull request

 prev Limitations